ISA-tools/isa-api/isatools/graphQL/README.md

 # ISA-QL:

-ISA-QL is a syntax querying language for ISA Assay and Process objects based on [GraphQL](https://graphql.org/) and [Graphene](https://github.com/graphql-python/graphene).
+ISA-QL is a syntax querying language build for the ISA model and based on [GraphQL](https://graphql.org/) and [Graphene](https://github.com/graphql-python/graphene).
 It provides a fast and easy programmatic access to the very complex and nested fields within an ISA Investigation as well as the ability to filter attributes based on user inputs.